GDPR (also EU GDPR)

-The General Data Protection Regulation is the legal framework issued collectively by the European Parliament, the European Commission and Council of the European Union with the aim of unifying and strengthening data protection for all EU citizens, and it’s enforceable from 25th May 2018.
+The General Data Protection Regulation is the legal framework issued collectively by the European Parliament, the European Commission and Council of the European Union with the aim of unifying and strengthening data protection for all EU citizens - in force since 25th May 2018.

 The individual to whom the personal data relates.

 Any information relating to a data subject.
 It’s a very broad concept; you might be surprised at what’s included – and it’s still expanding.

 Any manual or automated activity carried out on personal data, from collection to destruction and everything in between.

 A grouping of personal data that has been collected for a specific purpose (e.g. customer contact data; employee payroll data; etc.).

 Information relating to an individual’s race or ethnicity, political opinions, religious or philosophical beliefs, physical and mental health, sexual life, criminal convictions or allegations, trade union membership; genetic and biometric data.
 Processing of this data is prohibited unless the data subject gives their explicit consent or the processing fulfils one of nine other specific conditions.